Hiking from Valbona to Theth: Everything You Need to Know

 Tip: If you rented a car and need secure parking until your return, we recommend Parking Shkodër.
 It is run by friendly people (it’s helpful to use Google Translate or know some Italian 😉), uncomplicated and has a fair price of 2€ a day.

-Road to Lake Komani
+Narrow mountain road to Lake Komani

 People waiting to board the ferry at Lake Komani to take them to Valbona.